Tuesday, March 01, 2016

 I’m not dead yet, therefore today was a net success!
 Sadly the weather was not my friend or even a casual Facebook contact.
 It was a continuation of the day before, windy and cold and damp.

-I took the first shuttle at 8:15 AM (free) to the Ronny Creek car park, where hikers can/are supposed to register their hike.
+I took the first shuttle at 8:15 AM (free) to the Ronny Creek car park, which had a trail register.
 The OT began across the road.

 From the trailhead the track crossed a meadow before climbing to Kitchen Hut, an old hut that seemed about the size of a walnut when I arrived and 7-8 hikers were already crammed in.
-Crater Lake and Marion’s Lookout were on the way, but since the visibility was so bad (I’m pretty sure there were mountains somewhere, but I couldn’t see them) the main thing of interest was a rock outcropping/cliff that you pull yourself up with a chain.
-I didn’t find it problematic but some other hikers, probably with heavier packs, told me that they had struggled.
+Crater Lake and Marion’s Lookout were on the way, but since the visibility was awful (I’m pretty sure there were mountains somewhere, but I couldn’t see them) the main thing of interest was a rock outcropping/cliff that you pull yourself up with a chain.
+I didn’t find it problematic but some other hikers, probably with heavier packs, told me they found it hard.

 A shivering day hiker grouped in with the OT hikers in Kitchen Hut wanted to ascend Cradle Mountain – this was her first hike ever and she wanted the accomplishment.
 When told that it would be fricking cold up there she said ‘it’s cold down here too’, earning herself a lecture from an older woman about the time and effort of the people who would have to rescue her if she got into trouble.